 When it’s all put together, the DC Dabber Mini is way too big to fit into your pocket and it was never meant to be discreet, which is perfect because that leaves room for making the biggest clouds possible.

-The nails included with the kit resemble the tops of actual nail attachments used for dabbing, which really helps the device heat up the material in such a way that doesn’t burn the contents when applied to the rim.
+The nails included with the kit resemble the tops of actual nail attachments used for dabbing, which really helps the device heat up the material in such a way that it doesn’t burn the contents when applied to the rim.

 The single-button design is very straightforward, with three clicks triggering the titanium nail heat setting (starts at 600F) and five clicks triggering the ceramic and quartz setting (starts at 550F).